AdrianVeraRos/R-White-wine-EDA/README.md

 * [Machine learning](https://github.com/AdrianVeraRos/Enron-Fraud-Identification)
 * [Data visualization](https://public.tableau.com/profile/adrian.vera.ros#!/vizhome/Flightdelaycausesfinal/Story1)

 This project was developed in 2018 and it is no longer maintained.
+If you have any trouble opening the files please contact me at my [LinkedIn profile](https://www.linkedin.com/in/adrianveraros/)

 ## About